surge-synthesizer/shortcircuit-xt/README.md

 modern C++ and JUCE.
 This project, which you are looking at here, is called Shortcircuit XT (SCXT) and is underway.

-Right now, you can download our pre-alpha version of the instrument [here](https://github.com/surge-synthesizer/shortcircuit-xt/releases/tag/Nightly) or you can build it using the instructions below.
+Right now, you can download our alpha version of the instrument [here](https://github.com/surge-synthesizer/shortcircuit-xt/releases/tag/Nightly) or you can build it using the instructions below.